Environmental Quality Incentives Program (EQIP)

 - Developing conservation plans;

 - Conserving energy;

 - Managing forest lands.

-Get more information: For more information about EQIP click here, and to find out more about the seasonal high tunnel practice click here, and for the Organic Initiative click here.
-To apply for any USDA Natural Resource Conservation Service program contact your state or local office here.
+Get more information: For more information about EQIP, please visit the Natural Resources Conservation Service (NRCS)'s Environmental Quality Incentives Program page, and to find out more about the seasonal high tunnel practice, please visit the NRCS Seasonal High Tunnel Initiative System For Crops page, and for the Organic Initiative, please visit the EQIP Organic Initiative page.
+To apply for any USDA Natural Resource Conservation Service program contact your state or local office.